 Note that the names on Amazon are usually lengthy and strange, but they tell you what you need to know about the bikes.
 The most popular models here include:

-…And many others.
-Most of them come at a lower price than the four models on the website.
+There are many more.
+Most of them come at a lower price than the three models on the website.
 So, if you want to save some money, they are worth checking out.
-Of course, most of them have cheaper components, but there are some models with almost the same spec profile like the official 2019 models.
+Of course, most of them have cheaper components, but there are some models with almost the same spec profile as the current models.

 You can get some great deals with fantastic reviews.
 Many of these are models from previous years, by they come at attractive prices.
 You can also choose between 29″ models and 27.5″ models, which were previously available on the main website.
 If you are a shorter rider or if you like the performance of 27.5″ wheels, these will suit you well.

 When it comes to sizing, the whole Overdrive series is available in four sizes.
 The sizes as specified by Diamondback are: